EffectOrientedProgramming/book/Chapters/04_Configuration.md

 Unfortunately our program is now ambiguous.
 It cannot decide if we should be making `Toast` in the oven, `Bread` in the toaster, or any other combination.

-## Step 6: Can Disambiguate Dependencies When Needed
+## Step 6: Disambiguating Dependencies

 If you find discover that your existing types produce ambiguous dependencies, introduce more specific types.
 In our case, we choose to distinguish our `Heat` sources, so that they are only used where they are intended.